wattsworth/joule/docs/quick_start.rst

   # connect joule to the local lumen server
   $> joule master add lumen 127.0.0.1
-  # ...follow prompts
+  # ...follow prompts to create a user account
   </div>

-Now open a browser and point it to http://localhost if you are on the target machine or use the IP address of the machine if you want to access it from another device.
-Log in with you username and password created above.
+Now open a browser and point it to http://127.0.0.1 if you are on the target machine or use the IP address of the machine if you want to access it from another device.
+Log in with the user credentials you just added.
 From the main page, expand the local Joule node and click the Data App to open the visualizer or select one of the stream elements to view data in the plotting interface.